Nominate now for the ECLD WA Sector Awards

 The individual being nominated must be currently employed with an Early Childhood Education and Care (ECEC) registered Provider or be a current student working towards employment.

-Finalists must be able to attend the ECLD WA Sector Awards Ceremony on Friday, 27 March 2026 at the University Club of WA (UWA).
+Finalists must be able to attend the ECLD WA Sector Awards Ceremony on Friday, 5 March 2027 at the Optus Stadium, Perth WA.

 Ensure criteria for your nomination align with the events or accomplishments of the last two years for which you are submitting the nomination.